-\paragraph{Higher Detailed Explanations (Q3)} We next investigate the resulting explanations produced by our \method framework, with a focus on interpretability.
-Since our goal is to improve the explanatory clarity of Prover–Verifier Games, we compare against pixel-level MAC explanations, which serve as a natural baseline for interpretability within the PVG framework. \autoref{fig:qualitative_examples} illustrates a qualitative example from the CLEVR‐Hans3 dataset (\cf \autoref{fig:CLEVRHans3_explanations_allclasses} for more examples), both from the Pixel‐MAC setup and \method.
-Notably, under Pixel‐MAC (see top panel of \autoref{fig:qualitative_examples}) the Prover–Verifier setup operates directly on pixels, yielding broad, diffuse masks that often cover entire objects or irrelevant background regions, arguably providing limited insight regarding which exact features drive the verifier's final decision.
-These patterns also reflect typical failure modes of Pixel-MAC despite high completeness and soundness.
-In contrast, NCV leverages its internal concept encodings $\mathbf{c}$ to pinpoint the precise attributes relevant for a class decision (see bottom panel of \autoref{fig:qualitative_examples}), e.g., a ``small metal cube'' and ``small metal sphere''.\footnote{It is important to note that this object-level specification is dependent on the utilized concept extractor.
-NCB, by design allows to receive object-specific concept explanations.
-However, this is by default not possible via the CLIP-based concept extractor.
-In any case, \method allows for receiving explanations on the level of its concept-encodings.} Overall, these examples highlight that NCV offers substantially more detailed and understandable explanations than pixel‐based PVG baselines, highlighting that concept‐level PVGs yield verifiable decisions that are potentially aligned with underlying logical rules.
+\paragraph{More Detailed Explanations (Q3)} We next investigate the resulting explanations produced by \method, with a focus on explanatory clarity.
+Since our goal is to improve over classic vision-based Prover–Verifier Games, we compare against pixel-level MAC explanations. \autoref{fig:qualitative_examples} illustrates a qualitative example from both the CLEVR‐Hans3 (\cf \autoref{fig:CLEVRHans3_explanations_allclasses} for more examples) and ImageNet-1k datasets.
+Notably, under Pixel‐MAC, the Prover–Verifier setup operates directly on pixels, yielding broad, diffuse explanation masks that often cover entire objects or irrelevant background regions, arguably providing limited insight regarding which exact features drive the verifier's final decision.
+In contrast, NCV leverages its internal concept encodings to isolate sparse, high-level concepts that are consistently associated with a class decision under the prover--verifier interaction, recovering the class rule for CLEVR-Hans (i.e., small cube and small metal sphere) and providing a meaningful concept explanation for the coffee-mug class of ImageNet-1k.\footnote{The availability of object-level concepts in \method\ depends on the underlying concept extractor.
+For CLEVR-Hans, we use NCB, which provides such object-based explanations.} For clarity, we only show the five most frequent concepts (from a total mask size of 32) across 32 samples for ImageNet-1k.
+All concepts are part of the CLIP/SpLiCE-based concept vocabulary that is derived from LAION captions~\citep{schuhmann2021laion} (see \autoref{app:clip_ncv}; \autoref{app:concept-comparison} compares them against a linear CBM).

+Overall, these examples highlight that NCV offers higher-level, semantically meaningful explanations rather than fine-grained pixel masks, and that concept-level PVGs yield interpretable decisions whose supporting concept subsets can be evaluated even for complex, high-dimensional data.
 This leads us to answer Q3 affirmatively.